LakeinLove/Mage-The-Awakening/Character Mechanics/Conditions and Tilts/Conditions.md

 Conditions are designed as reminders that events that happened earlier in the story have repercussions later.
 Usually, Chekhov’s gun applies — if you put the Condition on stage, it should fire by the end of your story.
 But storytelling games are slippery things, and sometimes a story thread represented by a Condition is better to drop for the sake of the ongoing narrative.

-Some Conditions are Persistent, which is to say that they last longer than normal Conditions, and offer multiple Beats.
-These Conditions have a “Beat” entry in their descriptions.
-When that thing happens, no more than once per Chapter, take a Beat.
+Some Conditions are Persistent, which is to say that they last longer than normal Conditions, and offer multiple [[Beats]].
+These Conditions have a “[[Beats|Beat]]” entry in their descriptions.
+When that thing happens, no more than once per Chapter, take a [[Beats|Beat]].

 For example, an emotional state like Wanton might no longer be relevant to events in the game because a long time has passed, or it might have been the result of a conflict with a character you don’t care about anymore.
 In those cases, it’s perfectly fine to just cross off the Condition.
-We recommend awarding a Beat as if resolving it, but that’s at the Storyteller’s discretion.
+We recommend awarding a [[Beats|Beat]] as if resolving it, but that’s at the Storyteller’s discretion.

 We recommend doing this sparingly, but bottom line: If a Condition doesn’t feel relevant to the story anymore, just let it go.